Symphony No. 15 (Michael Haydn)

 Michael Haydn's Symphony No. 15 in D major, Perger 41, Sherman 15, MH 150, is believed to have been written in Salzburg after 1771.
-This work was at one time attributed to Joseph Haydn, the first work in D major so attributed.
+The symphony was at one time attributed to Joseph Haydn, the first work in D major so attributed.

-Scored for flute, 2 oboes, 2 bassoons, 2 horns and strings, in four movements:
+It is scored for flute, two oboes, two bassoons, two horns, and strings.
+It has four movements: